 Sedation Dentistry

-Berkeley Lake Dental is committed to provide you a comfortable and relaxing environment by offering movies, TV shows, and music of your choice to enjoy during your dental treatment.
-In addition, we also offer conscious sedation that can reduce your anxiety and bring you to different level of comfort and relaxation.
+Berkeley Lake Dental is committed to providing you with a comfortable and relaxing environment by offering movies, TV shows, and music of your choice to enjoy during your dental treatment.
+In addition, we also offer conscious sedation dentistry Duluth, GA, that can reduce your anxiety and bring you to a different level of comfort and relaxation.

 What is Conscious Sedation?